Important Program Update

 Q: Why do I have to use a Registered Energy Advisor?

-A: As part of the Home Energy Conservation Program, homeowners are required to use an Enbridge approved Registered Service Organization of their choice to conduct the pre and post audits.
-The same service organization should perform both the pre and post audit.
+A: As part of the Home Energy Conservation Program, homeowners are required to use an Enbridge approved Registered Service Organization of their choice to conduct the pre and post assessments.
+The same service organization should perform both the pre and post assessment.
 The Registered Energy Advisor can help you to:

 - Prioritize your upgrades to get the maximum incentive available